 Example of a Strong USP:

-A clear USP makes it easier for clients to see the value you provide.
+A clear USP makes it easier for clients to see the value you provide and why they should choose you over someone else.

 Step 2: Build a Strong Online Presence

 Your online presence is often the first impression potential clients have of you.
-Here’s how to make sure it stands out:
+A professional and well-structured digital profile can make you stand out and build credibility.

 1. Create a Professional Website